-Python virtual environments allow you to install Python packages in an isolated location from the rest of your system instead of installing them system-wide.
-This has important advantages that we’ll go over first.
-In the following articles, I’ll show you exactly how to actually work with virtual enviroments.
+A Python venv (short for virtual environment) allows you to keep Python packages in an isolated location from the rest of your system.
+This is in contrast with the other option, installing them system-wide.
+Virtual environments have important advantages that we’ll go over first.
+I’ll show you exactly how to work with virtual environments in the following article.